What is Firebase Cloud Messaging (FCM)?

 Step 3: Register the Application with FCM

-Initialize Firebase and request an FCM token to enable messaging between your app and Firebase.
+Start Firebase in your app and request an FCM token.
+This token lets your app talk to Firebase.

 Step 4: Configure Message Handling

-Implement logic to handle incoming messages—show notifications, update content, or trigger specific actions.
+Write logic to handle incoming messages.
+You can show notifications, update content, or trigger actions.

 Step 5: Send Messages

-Use the Firebase console or server-side APIs to send notifications and data messages tailored to your application's needs.
+Use the Firebase console or server-side APIs to send notifications and data messages.
+Tailor them to fit your app's needs.

 Best Practices for Using FCM